 An overactive HPA axis can lead to both physical and psychological problems.
 People with chronically high cortisol levels may have a suppressed immune response which makes them more vulnerable to infection.
 Research has shown that high cortisol has been linked to obesity, cardiovascular disease, and type 2 diabetes, negative impacts on cognition and memory, and mood disorders.
 Other conditions related to hyperactivity in the HPA axis include anorexia nervosa, obsessive compulsive disorder, panic disorders, alcoholism, and hyperthyroidism.

-On the flip side, low activity in the HPA Axis can lead to conditions like adrenal insufficiency, chronic fatigue syndrome, fibromyalgia, depression, post-traumatic stress disorder in adults, rheumatoid arthritis, asthma and eczema, to name just a few.
+On the flip side, low activity in the HPA axis can lead to conditions like adrenal insufficiency, chronic fatigue syndrome, fibromyalgia, depression, post-traumatic stress disorder in adults, rheumatoid arthritis, asthma and eczema, to name just a few.

 Tips for Reducing Stress and Keeping Your HPA Axis Calm

 Despite what you may hear from conventional medical professionals, a prescription is not the best way to address the issue of chronic stress.
 Medication simply masks the symptoms — it’s a bandaid, not a cure.
 If you don’t pay attention to the source of the problem – the stressors you face daily – it’s unlikely anything will truly change.
 As soon as you stop taking the medication, symptoms are likely to flare up.
 And long term use of any prescription comes with the potential for serious side effects.
-Following are some natural, simple changes you can make to balance out HPA axis activity and feel great.

 Keep blood sugar stable with a healthy diet